JonDoeBeep/BCNP/README.md

 # BCNP Core

 This repository hosts the BCNP (Batched Command Network Protocol) core library.
-The codebase is split into three layers:
+The codebase is split into two layers:

 - `src/bcnp`: wire-format definitions, serialization/deserialization, command
 	queueing, and a streaming parser.
 This layer is pure C++17 and only depends on